ubco-cmps/cosc111_course/class/week02/week02_summary.md

 Week 2 Summary
 =======================

-Content coming soon, I've released this early so you can preview Lab 2

 ## About this page

 Each week, on the "Week X Summary" page, you will find a list of things you have to do this week, and the suggested order.